 Below you will find hundreds of stimulating ESL conversation questions arranged around more than fifty themes.
-The questions are formatted in order to be quickly photocopied, cut up and distributed.
+Questions are formatted as sets of cards for easy group work.

 - Buy 50 Conversation Classes paperback

 - Buy 50 Conversation Classes – US English version

 - Get the PDF eBook (includes British and American English versions)

 - Get the Kindle edition containing all 500 ESL conversation questions featured in the print version of the book.

 - Download a sample

 Many of the questions featured on this page are available for teaching online in the conversation questions web app .